13.md

 This is handy for libraries so they are free to change the layout of structures without breaking the consumers.

-The consumer of the library then #includes only foo.h but it does not have access to foo_impl.h.
+The consumer of the library then #includes only opaque.h but it does not have access to opaque_impl.h.

 #include <stdio.h>